Skip to content

 • Normal: the largest group of tennis players

-• Open: player who generates little spin and would like to have more spin and grip on the ball
+• Open: player who generates little spin himself and would like to have more spin and grip on the ball

-ESP Technology copy An extremely open 14/16 stringing pattern vs. a regular 16/19 stringing pattern.
-The former delivers up to 30% more spin, ideal for players who want to play with more spin.[/caption]
+An extremely open 14/16 string pattern vs. a regular 16/19 string pattern.
+The former delivers up to 30% more spin, ideal for players who want to play more spin.

-• Close/compact: because a close/compact stringing pattern already offers a lot of control, this stringing pattern can easily be played with a more elastic (often thinner) string for extra comfort and dynamics
+• Close/compact: because a close/compact stringing pattern already offers a lot of control, this stringing pattern can be played with a more elastic (often thinner) string for extra comfort and dynamics

-• Open: polyester or thicker strings are often chosen for open stringing patterns because of their higher wear resistance
+• Open: For open stringing patterns, polyester or thicker strings are often chosen because of their higher wear resistance.

 Cart Close